Wetaskiwin Local No 18 Constitution

 (e) table officers means the Association’s officers as defined in Bylaw 35;

 (f) executive secretary means the chief executive officer of the Association or a person designated by the executive secretary; and

-(g) staff officer means a member of executive staff designated by the executive secretary.
+(g) executive staff officer means a member of executive staff designated by the executive secretary.

 Suspension or Removal from Office of Local Officers

 15.2 Where the table officers have or receive information which leads them to believe that a local officer

 (a) has neglected his or her duties to the extent that the proper operation of the local association is being negatively affected,